Noah Newman: Adulthood

+Recasts

+Ahead of his November 4, 2025, debut, Adams spoke to TV Insider about his take on the role, describing his Noah as a more mature take on the character; he further described Noah as a "good kid and has a great heart, and I think that he's always trying to do the best for everyone around him.
+His parents are very protective of their family, and I think he's a very similar person."

 Storylines

 Insecure about her new marriage, Sharon Collins Newman stops taking birth control unbeknownst to husband, Nicholas Newman.
 Sharon convinces Nick that the pregnancy is accidental and he wants her to get an abortion; however, at the last minute, she changes her mind.
 Sharon later falls and gives birth to a premature baby boy, Noah Christian.
 When it appears that Noah may die, Sharon's best friend, Grace Turner and her boyfriend, Tony Viscardi track down Cassie, the child Sharon gave up in high school to help ease her pain.
 Noah lives, and Nicholas eventually adopts Cassie.

 In 2005, a 14-year-old Cassie dies from injuries after a drunken car accident with Daniel Romalotti.
-Noah put Cassie's doll, "Cindy" on her casket at her funeral.
+Noah put Cassie's doll, "Cindy", on her casket at her funeral.
 Following Cassie's death, a devastated Noah begins acting out, while his parents are torn apart.
 Noah becomes a big brother with the birth of half-sister Summer when his father has an affair with Daniel's mother, Phyllis Summers.
-An angry Noah is sent to therapy and Nick and Phyllis buy him a puppy, "Fisher" to stop him from acting out.
+An angry Noah is sent to therapy and Nick and Phyllis buy him a puppy called "Fisher" to stop him from acting out.
 Sharon then marries Jack Abbott while Nick is presumed dead in a plane crash and Phyllis lands herself in prison.
 Sharon sends Noah back to therapy after he locks Fisher in a closet for being bad.
 In August 2008, a now 15-year-old Noah begins getting into a lot of trouble, when he attends wild parties, gets into fights, lies to his parents and starts dating Eden Baldwin.
 Noah and Eden lie to Phyllis and Eden's brother, Michael Baldwin about their relationship and continue seeing one another in secret.
 Noah and Eden go ice skating on a frozen lake during a blizzard when he falls through the ice.
 Noah is rescued by Brad Carlton who drowns after saving him.
 Later, Noah and Eden lose their virginity to one another and later begin dating officially.
-Noah is also forced to deal with kids teasing him due to Sharon becoming a kleptomaniac.
+Noah is also forced to deal with kids teasing him due to Sharon's kleptomania.
 When Sharon and Nick reunite, Noah wants to emancipate himself from them, believing their reunion will only end in heartache.
-Noah and Sharon briefly move into Brad Carlton's mansion until Daisy Callahan's attempts to kill Eden by starting a fire.
-Victor's wife, Ashley Abbott Newman then invites them to live at the Newman Ranch.
+Noah and Sharon briefly move into Brad Carlton's mansion until Daisy Carter attempts to kill Eden by starting a fire.
+Victor's wife, Ashley Abbott, then invites them to live at the Newman Ranch.
 In early 2010, Noah and Eden leave town for Paris to visit her long-lost relatives.